festim-dev/FESTIM/docs/source/fellowship.rst

 - Dedicate at least 25% of their time to the programme
 - Actively engage with the FESTIM team and participate in discussions
 - Use their project as a basis for developing deeper FESTIM expertise
-- Fellows will present their work in a final seminar.
+- Present their work in a final seminar

 By the end of the fellowship, Fellows should have achieved at least one of the following:

-- Significant progress on a complex application case, resulting in a robust and reproducible simulation setup that can be developed further after the fellowship
+- Significant progress on a complex application case, resulting in a robust and reproducible simulation setup
 - A contribution to the FESTIM codebase (feature, improvement, or fix)
 - A validation or verification case
 - Integration of FESTIM into a broader modelling framework